 Listen to the customer.
-Try to calm the situation down by letting them know once again that you are sorry for the misunderstanding and that the issue will be quickly corrected.
+Try to calm down the situation and let them know that you are sorry for the misunderstanding and that you will fix the issue quickly.

 In addition, you can contact the customer directly to get more details about the bad experience.
 You can also offer them a discount voucher or make a commercial gesture.

 Be careful not to get involved with an opportunistic customer who writes bad reviews just to get something in return.
 This type of “dissatisfied” customer is quite easy to recognize, as it will not take long for them to ask you directly to make a commercial gesture.